Prowler2/Brave-Browser-GPO-Policy/README.md

 1. Test and see which of the 300+ Chromium policies Brave still respects.
 This could take some time.
 2. Test the policy as applied to clients from a domain.
 3. Make a GPO WMI filter to only apply policy if Brave is installed on the client machine.
+4. Update Templates to the latest Chromium source version available. (v80.0.3987.87 as of 8 Feb 2020)